 A Rich History of Folklore

-When it comes to folklore and superstitions, the people of Hawaii have a rich history and it's good for visitors to know a little bit about them.
+When it comes to folklore and superstitions, the people of Hawaii have a rich history, and it's good for visitors to learn a little about them.

-Long before hotels, condos, and tourists roamed these blessed islands, Hawaii was its own nation, a Kingdom, home to a rich culture filled with unique traditions and beliefs.
-This culture lives on today of course, but modern Hawaii’s traditions also reflect the multicultural heritage of the islands, with each immigrant group adding their own beliefs to the rich human tapestry and traditions.
+Long before hotels, condos, and tourists roamed these blessed islands, Hawaii was a nation, a Kingdom, home to a rich culture filled with unique traditions and beliefs.
+This culture lives on today, but modern Hawaii's traditions also reflect the islands' multicultural heritage, with each immigrant group adding their beliefs to the rich human tapestry and traditions.

-It has been said that if you take something natural from the Islands, such as a rock or sand, Pele will put a curse on you.
-Pele believed in spreading ‘Aloha’, she rewarded those who practiced the spirit of Aloha and those who are selfish were to be ultimately punished.
+It has been said that if you take something natural from the Islands, such as a rock or sand, Pele will curse you.
+Pele believed in spreading 'Aloha'; she rewarded those who practiced the spirit of Aloha, and those who were selfish were to be ultimately punished.

-There are many stories told about the fire goddess’s wrath.
-Some visitors’ claim to have seen a woman in red dancing by the crater at Kilauea National Park, which is her home.
+Many stories are told about the fire goddess's wrath.
+Some visitors claim to have seen a woman in red dancing by the crater at Kilauea National Park, which is her home.

-If you want to get on Pele’s good side, pay your respect to the fire goddess by greeting her and the who you meet on the Island’s with Aloha.
+If you want to get on Pele's good side, pay your respects to the fire goddess by greeting her and everyone else you meet on the Islands with Aloha.

-Extra Credit - those who would like to really get on her good side, pay a visit to the Halema’uma’u crater and offer food or gin—its her favorite!
+Extra Credit: Those who would like to really get on her good side should visit the Halema'uma'u crater and offer food or gin—it's her favorite!

 Don’t take pork on the Pali Highway—it will upset Pele!

-According to the ancient Hawaiian legends, Pele fell in love with Kamapua’a, the Lord of Pigs.
-Kamapua’a is known to be a sensual hog spirit, a half-pig/half-man demi-god who lives in the swampy parts of Hawaii.
+According to the ancient Hawaiian legends, Pele fell in love with Kamapua'a, the Lord of Pigs.
+Kamapua'a is a sensual hog spirit, a half-pig/half-man demi-god living in the swampy parts of Hawaii.

-Although his epic battle over the land and romance with the fire goddess was well known, Pele was not his only lover.
-Kamapua’a also had a romantic connection with the snow goddess, Poliahu—it’s no wonder these two goddesses can’t stand each other!
-So, it follows, he is Pele’s rival, ally, lover and enemy.
+Although his epic battle over the land and romance with the fire goddess were well known, Pele was not his only lover.
+Kamapua'a also had a romantic connection with the snow goddess, Poliahu—it's no wonder these two goddesses can't stand each other!
+So, he is Pele's rival, ally, lover, and enemy.

-Eventually the two agreed not to visit each other or cross over each other’s land, however taking pork over the Pali on Oahu means taking a form of Kamapua’a from his wet side of the island into Pele’s dry side.
-So, the story goes that if you do not want your rental car to break down, it is probably best to keep pork far from the Pali Highway and if you absolutely have to travel with pork, wrap it in ti leaf to keep you protected.
+Eventually, the two agreed not to visit each other or cross over each other's land; however, taking pork over the Pali on Oahu means taking a form of Kamapua'a from his wet side of the island into Pele's dry side.
+The story goes that if you do not want your car to break down, it is best to keep pork far from the Pali Highway, and if you absolutely have to travel with pork, wrap it in a leaf to keep you protected.

 Don't bring bananas onto a boat—it's bad luck!

 Those in Hawaii who fish regularly have perhaps heard about this superstition.
-However, it is thought that this belief goes back to simpler times in Hawaii, before motors and fiberglass bottoms.
+However, this belief is thought to go back to simpler times in Hawaii, before motors and fiberglass bottoms.
 Ancient Hawaiian fishermen did not have maps or boats to navigate; they mainly used dugout canoes to voyage to other lands or fish at sea.
 Boats and canoes transporting bananas needed to move quickly to avoid the fruit from going bad, leaving fishermen no time to fish at sea.
-Hence…no fish = bad luck!
+Hence, a banana boat means no fish, which equals bad luck!

 Do not whistle at night—it will attract the Night Marchers!

 Who are the Night Marchers?
-The night marchers are known to be the spirits of the ancient Hawaiian warriors that moved with purpose to the sound of the drums, as they head out to battle.
-According to Hawaiian legends, some say these restless souls are looking for a way to reclaim their rightful territory or searching for a way to enter the new world.
+The night marchers are known to be the spirits of the ancient Hawaiian warriors who moved with purpose to the sound of the drums as they headed out to battle.
+According to Hawaiian legends, some say these restless souls are looking for a way to reclaim their rightful territory or enter the new world.

 It has been said that if you whistle at night, you are summoning the Hukai'po, aka the Night Marchers, and if you hear their drums—HIDE!

-Night marchers are most active at night and said to march on certain nights, depending on the rise of the moon.
+Night marchers are most active at night and are said to march on certain nights, depending on the rise of the moon.
 It is considered an evil omen to look directly at the night marchers.
-If you hear the sounds of drums in the distance growing louder and see approaching torchlights heading in your direction, as a sign of respect you must lay facedown on the ground—this will keep you protected!
+If you hear the sound of drums in the distance growing louder and see approaching torchlights heading in your direction, as a sign of respect, you must lay facedown on the ground—this will keep you protected!

 Picking the Red Lehua Blossom is a bad idea!

-According to the legend, as long as the blossoms remain on the tree, the weather will stay fine and fair.
+According to the legend, the weather will stay fine and fair as long as the blossoms remain on the tree.
 However, once the flower is taken from the tree, rain will fall like hot tears since Lehua cannot bear to be parted from her lover Ohia.
-They are Hawaii’s very own Romeo and Juliet who live on in the most romantic and poetic natural way.
+They are Hawaii's very own Romeo and Juliet, who live on in the most romantic and poetic natural way.

 Beware of the Menehunes!